 1. PREPARING CONCRETE

 The preparation of the concrete is the most important part of the process.
-If the product can't make a solid bond with a stable base, it will lessen the likelihood of permanence.
+If the product can't make a solid bond with a stable base, it will compromise the durability.
 The concrete must be cleared of customer's belongings before any concrete preparation can begin.
 The first step is grinding of the surface to remove any previous paint, coatings or texture.
-This step is vital because it brings the concrete to a porous state to ensure sufficient bonding by the polyurea base coat.
+This step is vital because it brings the concrete to a porous state to ensure sufficient bonding by the polyaspartic base coat.
 The grinding also opens up and exposes any underlying cracks.
-Cracks and divots are repaired using our polyurea concrete fix product, which cures in about 15 minutes.
+Cracks and divots are repaired using our polyurea repair product, which cures in about 15 minutes when mixed with sand.
 Once the concrete fix is hardened, we regrind and vacuum all potential contaminants.

 2. POLYASPARTIC BASECOAT & FLAKE APPLICATION

 3. SCRAPING FLAKES

 After the flakes have set for at least an hour and the base coat has made its bond, we run a scraper from every direction along every inch of the floor to remove loose flakes and to flatten out jagged flakes.
 In doing this, we give the floor a semi-textured feel that is not harsh to walk on with bare feet.
 After this, we clean up the flakes and vacuum every inch of the floor to ensure that no loose flakes or potential contaminants are present for top coat application.

 4. POLYASPARTIC TOP COAT APPLICATION

 5. ALLOW TO CURE

 When we finish applying the top coat, the install has been finished and the curing process - the longest part of this process - begins.
-It is very important to not step onto the floor for a minimum of 8 hours to allow the top coat to bond completely to the polyurea and flakes on a molecular level.
+It is very important to not step onto the floor for a minimum of 8 hours to allow the top coat to bond completely to the base and flakes on a molecular level.
 After 24 full hours, the floor will be totally cured.